-Phase 3 of Slow Streets - Essential Places is advancing three strategies:
+The Slow Streets - Essential Places Program has three components:

-- Expand Essential Places by prioritizing pedestrian safety improvements at essential services that our residents, particularly the most vulnerable, rely on.
-Use temporary materials for rapid installation and continue systematically upgrading these locations to permanent treatments (like concrete pedestrian safety islands).
+1. Expand Essential Places: Prioritize pedestrian safety improvements at essential services that our residents, particularly the most vulnerable, rely on.
+Use quick build and permanent construction methods to implement meaningful, timely, and sustainable safety improvements.

-- Support neighbors’ use of streets as community space by advancing opportunities for Pop-up Slow Streets.
-OakDOT is participating in developing proposed improvements to the special events permit process in support of neighborhood block parties.
+3. Pop-Up Slow Streets: Support neighbors’ use of streets as community space by advancing opportunities for temporary street closures initiated and produced by residents.
 OakDOT envisions "Pop-Up Slow Streets" as a way for residents to use their streets as community space by experimenting with temporary street closures.

 At the outset of the pandemic, from April to July 2020, OakDOT closed 21 miles of neighborhood streets in support of shelter-in-place and made pedestrian safety improvements at 15 locations providing essential services – health clinics, food distribution hubs, testing sites, and grocery stores.
 This was followed by an evaluation period and the understanding in late 2020 that the pandemic would define a significant portion of 2021.
 To improve the sustainability of the program, OakDOT made adjustments at specific locations and moved towards more durable materials.
 More adjustments were made in response to increased traffic in summer 2021 with the California reopening and children returning to school.
 Simultaneously, the use of Slow Streets decreased with the end of shelter-in-place and with the reopening of parks, schools, and commercial establishments.
-In 2022 OakDOT will advance the three strategies described above in ongoing pursuit of the joy and refuge that Slow Streets brought to people and families in the early months of the pandemic, and institutionalizing lessons learned as we continue to innovate and adapt to meet the needs of Oaklanders.
+At the beginning of 2022, OakDOT shifted to the three program components described above in ongoing pursuit of the joy and refuge that Slow Streets brought to people and families in the early months of the pandemic.

 Phase 1 - Implementation: The program was rolled out over a period of three months.
 “Soft closure” barriers were installed to support the use of over 21 street miles throughout the city for physically distant walking, wheelchair rolling, jogging, and biking.